 Breakfast

-Blue Bike Cafe.
 This little spot just a couple of blocks from Main Street has an amazing breakfast.
 But it can be very busy.
 They have just a few outdoor tables so waiting for one can take upwards of 45 minutes.
-The food though was so worth it.
-I’m a biscuits and gravy kind of girl and they had several options on the menu.
-You can call ahead to put your name on the list we learned.
+And then it may take a while for them to bring you your food.
+Expect to spend 2 hours here minimum.
+The food though is worth it.

 Lunch / Dinner

-Mountain Fresh Grocery.
 This small grocery serves breakfast and lunch/dinner.
-We were aiming for breakfast but got there just a little bit late one day (aka after 11am).
-But lunch was fantastic.
 We went for the Brie and Bacon Fig Press and a special BLT with fried green tomatoes.
 But know that this is actually also a small grocery / market.
 So if you need to stock up on some other nibbles, this place has you got you covered.
 Dog friendly seating is out front on the picnic tables.

 Other dog friendly options (I haven’t eaten at these, but they are on my list to try):